Samsung/tizen-docs/docs/application/design/wearable/interaction/touch.md

 <a name="swipe"></a>
 ## Swipe and drag

 A swipe is the gesture where the user moves a finger across the touch screen.
-It shifts or scrolls the screen according to the gesture’s velocity.
+It shifts or scrolls the screen according to the gesture's velocity.
 Users can swipe anywhere across the whole screen, with no on-screen target.

 A drag is a gesture where the finger moves at a constant speed.
-It moves an on-screen target as much as the user’s finger indicates.
+It moves an on-screen target as much as the user's finger indicates.
 A drag is sustained as long as the user maintains contact with the screen and ends when the finger is lifted.

 A swipe is a less precise movement than a drag.
 You can customize the swipe gesture and assign it to various functions.